 Is Anglicanism Reformed Catholic?

 In Anglican circles, one sometimes hears or reads that Anglicanism is "reformed catholic."
 That is an interesting phrase, and with qualifications, most Anglicans over the centuries might accept the description.
 However, there have been great differences in the understanding of and application of the term "reformed catholic."
-Many Anglicans have not been clear about what being both catholic and reformed means.
-For some Anglo-Catholics, Catholic seems to mean accepting a medieval Thomistic, a Tridentine, or a Vatican II theology.
-The fact is that these extreme views do not represent the historic tendencies of the Anglican tradition.
+Sometimes, Anglicans have not had clear concepts of either reformed or catholic.